randaller/llama-chat/README.md

 I am running this on 12700k/128 Gb RAM/NVIDIA 3070ti 8Gb/fast huge nvme and getting one token from 30B model in a few seconds.

 For example, **30B model uses around 70 Gb of RAM**.
 7B model fits into 18 Gb.
+13B model uses 48 Gb.

 If you do not have powerful videocard, you may use another repo for cpu-only inference: https://github.com/randaller/llama-cpu